WASP-96b: Atmosphere

 While the light curve released confirms properties of the planet that had already been determined from other observations – the existence, size, and orbit of the planet – the transmission spectrum revealed previously hidden details of the atmosphere: the unambiguous signature of water, indications of haze, and evidence of clouds that were suspected based on prior observations.

+A study in 2023 measured the abundance of certain chemical species in the atmosphere of WASP-96b as seen in the table below.
+Models of the atmosphere with patchy clouds and hazes best describes the observations through the James Webb Space Telescope.